arman-rai/Writeups/Ongoing/One Piece.md

 I got this `55L9sMDppfRjUzVV11Uac`

 Got to a page `/r4nd0m.html`
-and got 2 games where one had a directory to ``
+and got 2 games where one game's src code had a  to `/0n1g4sh1m4.php` and I saw the src code, it doesn't let you win I guess lol